HarrisonBorgess/HarrisonBorgess/README.md

 🧑‍💻 Harrison Borges
-<br> **`Estudante de Engenharia de Software`** </br>
+<br> **`Software Engineering Student`** </br>

-- 👋 Olá, me chamo Harrison
+- 👋 Hello, my name is Harrison.
-- ⚡ Foco principal em Full Stack ou Back-End
+- ⚡ Main focus on Full Stack or Back-End.
-- 📕 Fazendo Bacharelado de Engenharia de Software na Universidade Catolica do Salvador
+- 📕 Pursuing a Bachelor's degree in Software Engineering at Catholic University of Salvador.
-- 🔭 Utilizo meu Github para projetos pessoais e atividades propostas em sala de aula
+- 🔭 I use my Github for personal projects and class assignments.
-- 📫 Você pode entrar em contato comigo via Email ou Linkedin
+- 📫 You can reach me via Email or Linkedin.

   <div>